Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

 \subsection{Implementation Details}

-Our experiments are conducted on a single NVIDIA GeForce RTX 3090 GPU.
-The AdamW~\cite{adam} is employed, with a learning rate of 0.0001 and a weight decay parameter of 0.01.
-Cross entropy loss is used as our loss function, and the maximum number of iterations is set to 40,000.
+Our experiments are conducted on a single GeForce RTX 3090 GPU.
+The AdamW is employed, with a learning rate of 0.0001 and a weight decay parameter of 0.01.
+The maximum number of iterations is set to 40,000.
 For data augmentation, RandomFlip and PhotoMetricDistortion are applied.
-The constant \( g\) in the ASFF block is set to 0.1, the decay rate $\gamma$ is set to 0.0001, and \( \lambda_0 \) is set to 1.
+The constant \( g\) in the ASFF block is set to 0.1, the decay rate $\delta $ is set to 0.0001, and \( \lambda_0 \) is set to 1.
+We use a weighted cross-entropy loss to mitigate the class imbalance issue in the RB-SCD dataset, which assigns a weight of 1.5 to the losses of under-represented classes, while more common classes retain a weight of 1.0, thereby increasing the penalty for misclassifying rarer change types.
 To evaluate the performance of our experiments, we adopt four widely used metrics: recall (Rec), precision (Pre), F1-score (F1) and intersection over union (IoU), where IoU and F1 are the primary metrics, while the others are auxiliary metrics.
-The following are formulas for defining the evaluation metrics as mentioned above.

-where TP, TN, FP, and FN denote the counts of true positives, true negatives, false positives, and false negatives, respectively.